andychase/reparse/doc/source/about.rst

 About: Why another tool for parsing?
 ====================================

-RE|PARSE is simply a tool for combining regular expressions together and using a regular expression engine to scan/search/parse/process input for certain tasks.
+Reparse is simply a tool for combining regular expressions together and using a regular expression engine to scan/search/parse/process input for certain tasks.

 Larger parsing tools like YACC/Bison, ANTLR, and others are really